 Prize-Worthy: An Ethereum Python Hackathon Guide

 This is a companion post to an in-person workshop with the same name.
 Within you'll find a summary of each workshop section along with links to relevant resources.
-Once the Devcon video is published, it'll get linked here too.
+Update: the published workshop video can be found here.

 Summary